wangjohn/lawson/README.md

 DONE

+- Admins should be able to add anyone to a tee time
 - Figure out how people will be creating accounts.
 - Signups should be available but only for certain email addresses
 - Need to verify email before we can allow you to login